sandialabs/pyscan/Git_Best_Practices.md

 To create a new branch, type the following command followed by the name of your branch (this will not switch to the branch and remain on the active branch until you switch as described in the following steps):
 `git branch my-branch-name-here`

-(The style for the branch name should follow this syntax, with each word separated by a hyphen.)
+The style for branch names should follow this syntax, with each word separated by a hyphen.

 If you want to see a list of the branches currently exist on your local machine, type the following command:
 `git branch`

-(To delete unnecessary or accidental branches you can use the command: `git branch -d branch-name-to-delete`)
+To delete unnecessary or accidental branches you can use the command: `git branch -d branch-name-to-delete`

 Now you can switch to the branch you just made (or switch to a pre-existing branch) using the following command with the corresponding branch name:
 `git switch branch-name-I-want-to-switch-to`